giantswarm/harbor-operator-app/CLONE_RESTORE.md

-# Creating and Restoring in-cluster Postgres Database Backups in Harboor
+# Creating and Restoring in-cluster Postgres Database Backups in Harbor

 ## Why do we want to create backups

-- To be able to recover harbor indexed data in case of disaster so we can still have the list of cached artifacts stored in harbor
+To be able to recover harbor indexed data in case of disaster so we can still have the list of cached artifacts stored in harbor

 There are currently two ways to configure a database in harbor
 1. Standard database configurations can be used to set the existing pre-deployed or cloud database services as the dependent database of the deploying Harbor.